Current Size: 100%

 The Department of Nutritional Sciences has three undergraduate programs resulting in the BS degree in Nutritional Sciences:

-- Coordinated Dietetics Program: offers a combination of didactic and experiential education which allows graduates to write the Registration Examination for Dietitians following graduation.
+- Coordinated Program in Dietetics: offers a combination of didactic and experiential education which allows graduates to write the Registration Examination for Dietitians following graduation.
 The program, accredited by the Accreditation Council for Education in Nutrition and Dietetics, allows for the mastery of the foundational knowledge and skills competencies for entry-level dietitians.
 Classroom learning is combined with 1200 hours of supervised practice.
-Learn more from the program director.

 The Department also offers a verification program (minimum of three semesters) for individuals holding at least a BS degree, desirous of completing the requirements for dietetics registration.
 Learn more from the Program Director.